 4. Track your website performance

 Once you have a website, it is important that you keep track of how well it is doing to reach your customer.
 The most important way to track your website is to watch your sales and customer contacts, but beyond those basic metrics you will need Web analytics.
 Fortunately, one of the best website analytics products, Google Analytics, is available for free.
 It is easy to integrate as well.
 If you choose to use a self-hosted WordPress site, there is a user-friendly, free plugin to integrate Google Analytics.

 If you choose to collect personal information or sell products on your website, it is likely that you will need to enable encryption to protect that data from theft.
 This will need an SSL certificate.
 Buying one from the major providers (Thawte, Symantec, or GeoTrust) can be quite expensive, but SSL certificate resellers such as NameCheap can help you do so much more cheaply.

 - GoDaddy – We’ve Got Your Site Protected! $5.99 SSL Sale!

 - NameCheap – Secure your site for less than $10/year with their GeoTrust RapidSSL

 Some of the links above are affiliate links.
 What this means is that I receive a small commission if you follow one of my links and buy a product through that link.
 If you found this article helpful, please use the links provided to support me.
 Thanks!

-If you’ve read this far, you probably have something valuable to contribute to the conversation.
-Are there products I should have recommended?
-Are there categories of tools/products that I should have included?
+If you’ve read this far, you probably have something valuable to add to the conversation.
+What products should I have recommended?
+What categories of tools/products that should I have included?
 Let me know what you think.
 Please leave a comment.